celatzur/3D-scanner/README.md

 # 3D-scanner
-Turntable for a 3D scanner controlled with arduino, who also shoots, via bluettoth, a phone camera to reconstruct the object with photogrametry
+Turntable for a 3D scanner controlled with arduino, which also shoots, via bluettoth, a phone camera to reconstruct the object with photogrametry

 Components: